localstack/docs/content/en/getting-started/api-key.md

 ## Using your API key

 LocalStack expects your API key to be present in the environment variable `LOCALSTACK_API_KEY`.
-Before starting LocalStack, define the environment variable:
+Before starting LocalStack, define the environment variable - for example, using the following command in a MacOS or Linux environment:

 {{< command >}}
 $ export LOCALSTACK_API_KEY=<your-api-key>